NtRaiseHardError/Reverse-Engineering-101/Tutorials/General/4 - Stack II.md

       Stack
 ```

-So when compiling the C code down to assembly, it has created this abstracted concept of the stack frame to store the local variable within the stack, specifically within the function's frame, and can now reference its location by using the `ebp` register as the base offset and then adding an offset to locate a specific variable, i.e. `-4` is added to `ebp` to reference the `sum` local variable.
+So when compiling the C code down to assembly, it has created this abstracted concept of the stack frame to store the local variable within the stack, specifically within the function's frame, and can now reference its location by using the `ebp` register as the base and then adding an offset to locate a specific variable, i.e. `-4` is added to `ebp` to reference the `sum` local variable.
 The `dword` adjective describes a 4-byte value, i.e. an `int` as we had defined in C. After this instruction is executed, the `sum` variable will be `0`.

 ```
 mov sum, 0